ciaranj/node-oauth/Readme.md

 Change History
 ==============
+* 0.9.14
+    - OAuth2:   Extend 'successful' token responses to include anything in the 2xx range.
 * 0.9.13
     - OAuth2:   Fixes the "createCredentials() is deprecated, use tls.createSecureContext instead" message. (thank you AJ ONeal)
 * 0.9.12